Collingwood Park (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Collingwood Park shows 17 active transport stops operating, all of which are bus stops.
-These stops are served by three individual routes that collectively facilitate 373 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents on average located 458 meters from the nearest transport stop.
+Collingwood Park has 27 operational public transport stops, all of which are bus stops.
+These stops are served by three different routes that together facilitate 373 weekly passenger trips.
+The accessibility of these transport services is rated as moderate, with residents on average being located 458 meters away from the nearest stop.
+As a predominantly residential area, most commuters travel outwards.
+Cars remain the primary mode of transportation for 90% of residents, while only 6% use trains.
+On average, there are 1.6 vehicles per dwelling in Collingwood Park, which is higher than the regional average.

 Frequently Asked Questions - Transport